d-creations/NC-Edit7/README.md

 # NC-Edit7
-CNC NC-Code Editor view with Plot interface
+CNC NC code editor view with plot interface.

-A text editor for CNC NC code in Typedscript and Javascript.
+The editor integrates the ACE text editor and enables the plotting of toolpaths with the three.js library

-The editor integrates the ACE text editor and enables the plotting of tool paths with the three.js library
+It is currently developed as a gui for an nc-code plot

-The project is still ahead of the first release
+The project is still awaiting its first release, but a beta view is already available

 ### beta view
-you will find a beta view under star-ncplot.com
+you will find a beta view under https://www.star-ncplot.com